wellcometrust/reach/pull_request_template.md

 # Description

 Please include a summary of the changes this PR introduces for the codebase.
-Make sure to specify is some sections needs special attention, as well as why you want to introduce this change.
+Make sure to specify if some sections need special attention
+, and why you want to introduce this change.

-Make sure to split changes across multiple pull request, as we won review meta-pull requests.
+Make sure to split changes across multiple pull request, as we won review  bundled pull requests.

 Finally, make sure your PR follows our code of conduct before posting (Check our [contributing guidelines](CONTRIBUTING.md) if you're not sure).

-Fixes # (issue)

 ## Type of change

 Please delete options that are not relevant.

-- [ ] :bug: Bug fix
+- [ ] :bug: Bug fix (Add `Fix #(issue)` to your PR)
 - [ ] :sparkles: New feature
 - [ ] :fire: Breaking change
 - [ ] :memo: Documentation update